How To Create A Multi Tenant SaaS Application

 • Azure Functions: Enables serverless computing, offering scalable solutions with extensive customization and integration options.

-Apart from being an AWS Select Tier Partner, Rishabh Software is also a Microsoft Gold Partner.
+Apart from being an AWS Select Tier Partner, Rishabh Software is also a Microsoft Partner in the Cloud Solution Provider.
 We offer specialized consulting and app development services for both AWS and Azure to help you effectively build and manage your multi-tenant SaaS application.

 Authorization requires efficient management due to high resource demands.
 Use a third-party service for managing user rights and handling authorization in multi-tenant environments.